Perspective | Trump says not to fear the virus. But fear saves lives when leaders fail us.

 This kind of rhetoric serves to shift blame for the pandemic’s fallout toward individual citizens and away from any sense of collective responsibility led by policy.
 What we needed this year was for our leaders to implement planned lockdowns, pass relief packages, and fund widespread testing and tracing so that no one had to be tough or strong to survive the pandemic.
 What we got, instead, was a city overwhelmed by the coronavirus, soon followed by a country that experienced the same.
 If politicians had embraced fear of covid-19 in a constructive way from the beginning, they may have responded more appropriately to the threat.

-It’s clear that Trump is frantic to not appear weak.
-(That’s a lifelong fixation for a man whoapparently called dead soldiers “losers” and “suckers” but never experienced anything like war, which might have taught him that soldiers know that fear is nothing to be ashamed of.)
+It’s clear that Trump is frantic not to appear weak.
+(That’s a lifelong fixation for a man who apparently called dead soldiers “losers” and “suckers” but never experienced anything like war, which might have taught him that soldiers know that fear is nothing to be ashamed of.)
 While infectious and in treatment for covid-19, Trump rode around in a hermetically sealed car, waving to his fans, and staged a photo op from the hospital where he signed blank pieces of paper with a marker.
 Within days of returning to the White House, he was back in the Oval Office, reportedly despite pleas from his staff to stay in isolation in the residence — still endangering the people around him, from his security detail to the White House’s career employees.

 Contrast that with how another country handled the idea that masks were unmanly.
 In Taiwan, some young boys initially refused to wear masks distributed by the government because some of them were pink.
 In response, during a news conference, all the male officials from Taiwan’s Central Epidemic Command Centerwore pink masks, emphasizing the message that “It’s fine for a man to wear pink!” and that “Pink is for everyone.”
 Meanwhile, in the past few days, more people in Trump’s orbit have tested positive for the coronavirus than in the entirety of Taiwan.